Pylons/pyramid/docs/narr/static.rst

    config.add_static_view(name='static1', path='mypackage:resources/1')
    config.add_static_view(name='static2', path='mypackage:resources/2')

-These declarations create URL-accessible directories which have URLs which begin, respectively, with ``/static1`` and ``/static2``.
+These declarations create URL-accessible directories which have URLs that begin with ``/static1`` and ``/static2``, respectively.
 The resources in the ``resources/1`` directory of the ``mypackage`` package are consulted when a user visits a URL which begins with ``/static1``, and the resources in the ``resources/2`` directory of the ``mypackage`` package are consulted when a